PycraftDeveloper-temp-account/Pycraft/README.md

 ## Pycraft's update plan

 Pycraft will be continually updated for a long time yet.
-The next release, Pycraft v0.9.1 will not feature as a (.exe) release but only as a code release, it will feature some small UI changes and some larger code restructuring and reprogramming, most of this will go on behind the scenes and won't result in much of a change for the adverage user, then Pycraft v0.9.2 will include changes to the 3D space, and thus will continue for multiple releases to come, Pycraft will now updated gradually, not all in one go, however (.exe) releases will likely only occur at major releases like the upcoming Pycraft v0.10!
+The next release, Pycraft v0.9.1 will not feature as a (.exe) release but only as a code release, it will feature some small UI changes and some larger code restructuring and reprogramming, most of this will go on behind the scenes and won't result in much of a change for the average user, then Pycraft v0.9.2 will include changes to the 3D space, and thus will continue for multiple releases to come, Pycraft will now updated gradually, not all in one go, however (.exe) releases will likely only occur at major releases like the upcoming Pycraft v0.10!

 ## (.exe) releases